axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ### Katana

 Every blockchain has its own flagship decentralized exchange (DEX), a place where users are able to swap tokens freely within the ecosystem.
-Ethereum has [Uniswap](https://uniswap.org/), Matic has [Quickswap](https://quickswap.exchange/) and Ronin has [Katana](https://katana.roninchain.com/#/swap).
-Better known as “Ronin DEX”, Katana allows users to swap between tokens within the Axie Infinity ecosystem without leaving the Ronin blockchain.
+Ethereum has [Uniswap](https://uniswap.org/), Matic has [QuickSwap](https://quickswap.exchange/) and Ronin has [Katana](https://katana.roninchain.com/#/swap).

-The DEX has 3 liquidity pools (SLP/WETH, AXS/WETH, RON/WETH) where users can opt to become liquidity providers (LPs) by staking the relevant pairing.
-Liquidity providers receive 0.25% of each trade that taps into the pool, proportionate to their pool share.
+The DEX has liquidity pools (such as SLP/WETH, AXS/WETH, RON/WETH) where users can become liquidity providers (LPs) by staking the relevant pairing.
+Liquidity providers receive 0.3% of each trade that taps into the pool, proportionate to their pool share.

 ## M